PowerDMARC

 1. DKIM Key Rotation

-Frequent DKIM key rotation minimizes the risk of compromise.
-Best practice suggests rotating keys every 6–12 months.
+Frequent DKIM key rotation minimizes the risk of compromise if a private key is exposed.
+Best practice suggests rotating keys every 6–12 months, or even more frequently.
 Automated solutions like PowerDMARC ensure easy DKIM key management without manual intervention.
+Setting up multiple DKIM records can also facilitate smoother key rotation, allowing a new key to be published before the old one is retired.

 3. Monitoring DKIM Authentication

-Regularly review DKIM authentication data from DMARC aggregated reports to detect authentication failures.
-Use monitoring tools to check whether DKIM signatures are passing verification.
+Regularly review DKIM authentication results using DMARC aggregate reports to detect authentication failures or unauthorized use of your domain.
+Use monitoring tools and DKIM validators to periodically check that DKIM signatures are correctly applied and passing verification.

 Troubleshooting Common DKIM Problems